coderefinery/coderefinery.org/content/blog/2022-11-08-video-publishing.md

 day of the course.

 Overall, this works well.
-We seem to get lots of views with the Twitch automatic video (which lasts for 7 days), but the YouTube videos tend to get much fewer, since it's not ready on time for people catching up the same day.
+We seem to get lots of views with the Twitch automatic video (which lasts for 7 days): the same day as the course, usually 1-2 times the number attending the livestream ([stats from Python for Scientific Computing 2022](https://github.com/coderefinery/workshop-stats/blob/main/data/python-for-scicomp-2022/README.md#twitch-video-views)).
+The YouTube videos tend to get much fewer, since it's not ready on time for people catching up the same day.
 I'm still the main one making the videos, but it's simple enough that others could do so.
 I think I put in too